Dare County DWI Court Process

 3. Trial (If No Plea Deal)

-Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the officer lacked probable cause for the traffic stop, or demonstrating that your driving was not impaired.
+• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer/blood test results, arguing that the police lacked probable cause to stop you, or demonstrating that your driving was not impaired.

 Penalties for DUI in Dare County, NC